 Unless otherwise noted, the purchase price of each of the above referenced acquisitions was paid in cash principally using proceeds from our revolving credit facility.
-The aggregate cost paid in cash for acquisitions, including additional purchase consideration payments, was \$222.6 million, \$197.3 million and \$94.7 million in fiscal 2013, 2012 and 2011, respectively.
+The aggregate cost paid in cash for acquisitions, including additional purchase consideration payments, was \$8.7 million, \$222.6 million and \$197.3 million in fiscal 2014, 2013 and 2012, respectively.

-In February 2011, we acquired, through HEICO Aerospace, an additional 8% equity interest in one of our subsidiaries, which increased our ownership interest to 80%.
-In February 2012, we acquired an additional 6.7% equity interest in the subsidiary, which increased our ownership interest to 86.7%.
+In February 2012, we acquired, through HEICO Aerospace, an additional 6.7% equity interest in one of our subsidiaries, which increased our ownership interest to 86.7%.
 In December 2012, we acquired the remaining 13.3% equity interest in the subsidiary.